<This post may contain affiliate links. Please see my disclaimer for more information.>

 It is extremely difficult to survive a zombie apocalypse.
 It is even harder to survive when you are all alone, surrounded by a raft of zombies.
 Somehow, Jack, a mindless but plucky boy, manages to survive.
 So far.
 In the series of The Last Kids on Earth, Max Brallier describes Jack’s adventure of staying alive and saving the world.

-This series have a good storyline and use straightforward language.
+This series has a good storyline and uses straightforward language.
 It includes graphics on every page, making the story and characters more intriguing and comprehensible.
 As a middle schooler, I feel the language is below my reading and vocabulary level.
 Although it is fun to read the books, it is more suitable for elementary students.
 Overall, I believe the series is very interesting and easy to understand but it isn’t that sophisticated.

 “The Last Kids on Earth” by Max Brallier, Viking Books for Young Readers, 240 pp.